Byron J. Crouse, M.D., FAAFP, Chair

-Dr. Adrian Billings is a full spectrum family medicine physician with Cactus Health Services practicing in rural Alpine, Sanderson, and Ft.
-Stockton, Texas.
+Dr. Adrian Billings is a full spectrum family medicine physician and Chief Medical Officer with Presidio County Health Services practicing in rural Marfa and Presidio, Texas.
+Dr. Billings was born on the Texas-Mexico border in Del Rio, Texas.
 He received a Bachelor of Science degree from Texas A&M University in 1993, Doctor of Philosophy in Experimental Pathology in 1998 and Doctor of Medicine in 2003 from the University of Texas Medical Branch.
+In 1999, prior to his matriculation into medical school, Dr. Billings completed a postdoctoral fellowship with the Centers for Disease Control in Atlanta, Georgia where he worked in the Special Pathogens Branch investigating rodent-borne hantavirus infection.
 Dr. Billings attended family medicine residency at John Peter Smith Hospital in Ft.
 Worth, Texas, serving his final year as chief resident.
 He then completed an obstetrics fellowship also at John Peter Smith Hospital in 2007.
-He was awarded a National Health Service Corps Scholarship from the federal government in 1999 and completed his service obligation in 2011 in Alpine.
-Dr. Billings has spoken nationally for the National Health Service Corps at Scholar and Loan Repayment conferences and speaks passionately of his experience working with underserved populations in a rural setting.
-He is currently Chief Medical Officer for Cactus Health Services, Medical Director of Student Health Services for Sul Ross State University, Assistant Clinical Professor of Family and Community Medicine at Texas Tech University School of Medicine and the University of Texas Medical Branch, and holds active privileges at Big Bend Regional Medical Center.
+He was awarded a National Health Service Corps Scholarship from the federal government in 1999 and completed his service obligation in 2011 in rural Alpine, Texas.
+Dr. Billings has spoken nationally for the National Health Service Corps at Scholar and Loan Repayment conferences and speaks passionately of his experience working with underserved populations in a rural, frontier setting.
+Dr. Billings serves as a physician advisor to the Texas Medical Association’s Hard Hats for Healthy Kids program which provides free bicycle helmets to children to promote brain safety in an effort to prevent closed head injuries.
+He serves as Associate Professor of Family and Community Medicine at Texas Tech University School of Medicine and Clinical Assistant Professor of Family Medicine at the University of Texas Medical Branch.

 Theresa V. Horvath, PA-C, M.P.H.

-Ms. Horvath currently is the Director of the Hofstra University Program in Physician Assistant Studies.
-Ms. Horvath is on the Board of Directors of the Physician Assistant Education Association (PAEA), where she advocates for legislative and workforce shortage issues.
+Ms. Horvath is a 1983 graduate of the Sophie Davis School of Biomedical Education – PA Program at Harlem Hospital where she currently serves as Assistant Dean and Executive Director.
+She advocates for legislative and workforce shortage issues as part of the Physician Assistant Education Association (PAEA) Government Relations and External Affairs Council, after serving on the Board of Directors (2011, 2012).
 She represented PAEA as liaison to the Society of Teachers of Family Medicine from 2001-2006.
-She has a strong interest in community medicine, and has integrated the principles of Community Oriented Primary Care into the curriculum of the PA program at Hofstra, as well as at Mercy College where she founded the PA program.
-Furthermore, Ms. Horvath frequently presents at national conferences on topics such as the importance of physician assistant participation in the debate on health care in the United States.
-Ms. Horvath is a 1983 graduate of the CUNY- Sophie Davis School of Biomedical Education – PA Program at Harlem Hospital Center and received her master of public health degree in Community Health Education at CUNY-Hunter College in New York, NY in 1995.
+Ms. Horvath has a strong interest in community medicine, and has integrated the principles of Community Oriented Primary Care into the curricula of the two other PA programs where she served as director, Hofstra University and Mercy College, both in New York.
+Ms. Horvath frequently presents at national conferences on the importance of physician assistant participation in the debate on health care in the United States.
+She earned a Master of Public Health degree in Community Health Education at CUNY-Hunter College in New York, NY in 1995.

 Tito L. Izard, M.D.